Broadband: How to get the best broadband deal Do I need mobile broadband?

 What is mobile broadband?

-Real-world performance is often slower than advertised, and performance levels can drop on busier networks.
+Real-world mobile broadband performance is often slower than advertised, and speeds can drop on busier networks.
 Mobile broadband has similar speed limitations to fixed-line broadband, meaning that the maximum 'up to' speed is a theoretical rather than practical maximum and download limits are generally lower, too.

 Check with service providers whether your home or destination is covered before you buy a mobile broadband package as some areas have no service or are only covered by one or two of the main mobile carriers.